Cam engine

-A cam engine is a reciprocating engine where, instead of the conventional crankshaft, the pistons deliver their force to a cam that is then caused to rotate.
-The output work of the engine is driven by this cam.
+A cam engine is a reciprocating engine where instead of the conventional crankshaft, the pistons deliver their force to a cam that is then caused to rotate.
+The output work of the engine is driven by this cam mechanism.

-Cam engines are deeply rooted in history.
-The first engine to get an airworthiness certificate from the United States government was, in fact, a radial cam engine.
 A variation of the cam engine, the swashplate engine (also the closely related wobble-plate engine), was briefly popular.

-These are generally thought of as internal combustion engines, although they have also been used as hydraulic- and pneumatic motors.
-Hydraulic motors, particularly the swashplate form, are widely and successfully used.
+Cam engines are generally thought of as internal combustion engines, although they have also been used as hydraulic and pneumatic motors.
+Hydraulic motors, particularly the swashplate type, are widely and successfully used.
 Internal combustion engines, though, remain almost unknown.